negatendo/twitter-toolz/README.md

-Various handy twitter tools.
- In Ruby.
+Various handy twitter tools made in ruby.
+Just look at one of them to get the idea.